Brqje/AdiBags-BetterCategories/README.md

 This release of AdiBags-BetterCategories requires a base install of AdiBags, be it on Classic Era 1.13.x or Burning Crusade Classic 2.5.x.
-It works on both versions, adapting categories and classifications to the content.
+It works on both versions, adapting categories and sub-classifications to the content.
 It fits seamlessly into the existing AdiBags framework, as it can be configured, re-ordered, and disabled like any other AdiBags filter.